lukibahr/stars/README.md

 ## Others

-- [protontypes/open-sustainable-technology](https://github.com/protontypes/open-sustainable-technology) - A curated list of open technology projects to sustain a stable climate, energy supply, biodiversity and natural resources.
+- [protontypes/open-sustainable-technology](https://github.com/protontypes/open-sustainable-technology) - A directory and analysis of the open source ecosystem in the areas of climate change, energy, biodiversity and natural resources.
 - [runbear-io/awesome-runbook](https://github.com/runbear-io/awesome-runbook) - A curated list of awesome runbook documents, guidebooks, software and resources.
 - [Azure/AKS](https://github.com/Azure/AKS) - Azure Kubernetes Service
 - [ahmetb/kubernetes-network-policy-recipes](https://github.com/ahmetb/kubernetes-network-policy-recipes) - Example recipes for Kubernetes Network Policies that you can just copy paste